Final Scope

-Rural communities traditionally have been underrepresented in transportation planning efforts by state DOTs) During the early to mid-2000s, there were significant efforts to document rural consultation efforts by state DOTs, with the goal of building relationships and communication between state DOTs and rural community leaders.
-The ultimate goal of these efforts was to create a more widely inclusive transportation planning and project development process, consistent with statutory language in ISTEA and TEA-21, as well as the FHWA and FTA joint planning regulations in 2003.
-Early research on state outreach to rural places identified the use of regional, rural planning entities as one effective practice for conducting local official consultation.
+Rural communities traditionally have been underrepresented in transportation planning efforts by state departments of transportation (DOTs).
+During the early to mid-2000s, there were significant efforts to document rural consultation efforts by state DOTs, with the goal of building relationships and communication between state DOTs and rural community leaders.
+The goal of these efforts was to create a more widely inclusive transportation planning and project development process, consistent with statutory language in ISTEA and TEA-21, as well as the FHWA and FTA joint planning regulations in 2003.
+Early research on state outreach to rural places identified the use of regional or rural planning entities (RPE) as one effective practice for conducting local official consultation.

-Ultimately, these efforts culminated in the establishment of statutory language in the surface transportation bill MAP-21 that enabled the establishment and designation of regional transportation planning organizations (RTPOs).
+These efforts culminated in the establishment of statutory language in the surface transportation bill MAP-21 that enabled the establishment and designation of regional transportation planning organizations (RTPOs).
 In addition, statewide and non-metropolitan planning language changed the relationship between states and rural local officials from “consultation” to “cooperation,” necessitating a higher level of communication.
-Between the date of this authorizing language and the current day, very few designated RTPOs have been established, even though over 30 states are using some form of RTPO-like entities, regardless of designation status, sometimes referred to as rural planning entities (RPEs).
+Between the date of this authorizing language and the current day, very few designated RTPOs have been established, even though over 30 states are using some form of RTPO-like entities, sometimes including RPEs.
+Finally, some state DOTs have responsibilities rural transit services and there may be planning or engagement associated with those activities.

 The objective of this synthesis is to document state DOT practices for transportation planning in non-metropolitan areas.